-The first impression I got from the oceans was through a movie from Jacques Yves Cousteau.
-I was probably 6 or 7 years old and found myself nailed to the chair I was sitting in.
-The share beauty and excitement of the underwater world I found ravishing.
+When I was about 7 years old I watched a movie from the legendary underwater movie maker and researcher Jacques-Yves Cousteau.
+The sheer beauty and excitement of the underwater world I found ravishing and exciting.
 The seed was planted which ultimately led to the founding of Coral Reef Care.

 Coral reefs are much more than a pretty environment.
 They are the breeding grounds as well as the rainforests of the oceans.
 They have a staggering biodiversity that we haven’t even fully explored yet.
 Corals are essential for marine life but also for mankind.
 Our goal is to bring that message across, protect reefs and even create new ones with our coral farming projects.